scipy-conference/scipy_proceedings/papers/yannick_congo/yannick.congo.rst

    associated metadata is enormously appealing and should be at the heart of any attempt to make scientific simulations repeatable and reproducible.

-   Most of the work in the literature focus on the reproducibility requirements and the tools to acquire those metadata.
-Those are critical but there is also a great need to support the discoverabiliy of the metadata produced and also to investigate on the content of what a reproducible simulation execution context is.
+   Most of the work in the literature focus in the terminology and the approaches to acquire those metadata.
+Those are critical but not enough.
+   Since the purpose of capturing the execution is to be able to recreate the same execution environment as in the original run, there is great need to investigate ways to recreate a similar environment from those metadata and also to be able to make them accessible to the community for collaboration.
+   The so popular social collaborative *pull request* mechanism in Github is a great example of how cloud infrastructures can bring another layer of public collaboration.
+We think reproducibility could benefit from a cloud social collaborative presence because capturing the metadata about a simulation is far from being the end game of making it reproducible, repeatable or of any use to another scientist that has difficulties to easily have access to them.

-   In this paper we propose our investigation results into defining a reproducibility assessable record and the cloud infrastructure to support it.
-A use case example with Sumatra and Docker is provided.
+   In this paper we define a reproducibility assessable record and the cloud infrastructure to support it.
+We also provide a use case example with the event based simulation management tool *Sumatra* and the container system *Docker*.

 .. class:: keywords